 3. Savichara Samadhi

 After some practice, the yogi will be able to fully transfer consciousness from the vitarka to the vicara level.
 Savichara Samadhi is a state of silence in which thinking is available, but the mind is quiet.

 4. Sa-Ananda Samadhi

 Asamprajnata Samadhi (Nirvikalpa)

 The second level of Samadhi is when you go deeper into yourself, away from the world outside and if some stimulus happens, it won’t affect you.
 This is Asamprajnata Samadhi.
-In Mahabharata, Arjuna is supposed to have practised his archery with such a concentration.
+In Mahabharata, Arjuna is supposed to have practiced his archery with such a concentration.

 The Nirbija samadhi is also referred to as Nirvikalpa Samadhi.
-Sri Ramakrishna, Sri Ramana Maharshi, Sri Yukteswar Giri, and Swami Vivekananda is said to have experienced the state of Nirvikalpa and reached to Nirbija Samadhi.
+Sri Ramakrishna, Sri Ramana Maharshi, Sri Yukteswar Giri, and Swami Vivekananda are said to have experienced the state of Nirvikalpa and reached Nirbija Samadhi.